 When it comes to sex and dating, INTJs are usually honest with their partners about their intentions, and don’t give or like to receive mixed messages.
 In general, this type takes their relationships quite seriously, preferring to commit completely to their partner.
 The INTJ is a type that wants honest, open communication: they will become wary and may pull away if they believe their partner is lying or hiding something from them.

 The INTJ tends to enjoy robust debate, which can be daunting to personality types who put a greater emphasis on harmony.
-If you’re a feeling type, the Architect may accidentally upset you by criticizing something you really care about.
+If you’re a feeling type, the Mastermind may accidentally upset you by criticizing something you really care about.
 If you’ve known your INTJ for a while, you’ll probably realize that generally speaking, they probably didn’t mean any disrespect, and they might not be aware that they’re upsetting you.
 Communicating calmly with the INTJ and talking about exactly what the problem is from your perspective can help resolve situations like this.

 INTJs can be a bit blunt, and this is something else feeler personalities might struggle with.
-Remember the Architect might not be happy about something you’ve done, but they still care about you.
+Remember the Mastermind might not be happy about something you’ve done, but they still care about you.
 That said, if you’re having real issues getting on with an INTJ, for instance, if they’re constantly criticizing you or controlling what you do, it might be a good idea to take a step back and look at the situation.
 If your partner is absolutely unable to see things from your point of view, and keeps hurting your feelings after you’ve explained to them how upset you are, their personality type might not be the problem.

 Any two healthy personality types can make a relationship work, but two of the best matches for the INTJ are the ENFP and the ENFJ.
 The INFJ can benefit from these types’ openness, tolerance, and warm, carefree attitude to life, and will appreciate the ENFJ’s good organizational skills.
 The INTJ’s thinking function will ideally balance out their feeling partner, and both people will learn a new way of looking at the world.